[HISTORY: Adopted by the Board of County Commissioners of Queen Anne's County by Ord. No. 96-08. Amendments noted where applicable.]

 3306.10.
 Accessibility during construction operations.
 Add new section titled as above to read as follows: "During construction operations the contractor shall maintain at all times a vehicular roadway that will permit the unimpeded movement of emergency vehicles from the improved street to within 200 feet of the most remote building under construction on the site.
 The vehicular access roadway surface shall be either crusher run, stone base, blacktop or other suitable compacted surface material approved by the Department."

-The provisions of the International Residential Code for One and Two Family Dwellings, 2000 Edition, as incorporated in COMAR 05.02.07 are modified, deleted, substituted, or added to as follows:
+The provisions of the International Residential Code for One and Two Family Dwellings, current edition, as incorporated in COMAR 05.02.07 are modified, deleted, substituted, or added to as follows:

-The provisions of the National Electric Code are modified and amended so as to exempt smoke detectors from any requirement or requirements for wiring into an arc fault circuit interrupter specifically including the provisions of Section 210.12(B) of the National Electric Code (2002 Edition).
+The provisions of the National Electric Code are modified and amended so as to exempt smoke detectors from any requirement or requirements for wiring into an arc fault circuit interrupter specifically including the provisions of Section 210.12(B) of the National Electric Code (current edition).

-The provisions of the 1999 Edition, National Fuel Code, ANSI, 2223.1 NFPA 54 (the County Fuel Code) are modified and added to as follows:
+The provisions of the current edition, National Fuel Code, ANSI, 2223.1 NFPA 54 (the County Fuel Code) are modified and added to as follows:

 Additions.
-Section 3.2 and Appendix 1 of the 2001 Edition of the Liquefied Petroleum Gas Code, NFPA 58, are added to, incorporated in and made a part of the County Fuel Code.
+Section 3.2 and Appendix 1 of the current edition of the Liquefied Petroleum Gas Code, NFPA 58, are added to, incorporated in and made a part of the County Fuel Code.

 [Added 7-14-2009 by Ord.
 No. 09-13]